-A two families of loblolly pine containerized and bare-root seedlings will be selected at the Temple Inland Nursery, Jasper, TX.
+A two families of loblolly pine containerized and bare-root seedlings were selected at the Temple Inland Nursery, Jasper, TX.

-1 = Containerized Fipronil (1X - 3 ml/seedling) - Injection into cell in July 2 = Containerized Fipronil (5X - 15 ml/seedling) - Injection into cell in July seedling

-3 =.
-Containerized Single Pounce® Foliar - Pounce® applied (2qts/100K) 1X/

-4 = Containerized Check (untreated)

-5 = Bare Root Fipronil (3 ml/seedling) - Soil injection next to transplant in Nov.
+1 = Containerized Fipronil (1X - 3 ml/seedling) - Injection into cell in July 2 = Containerized Fipronil (5X - 15 ml/seedling) - Injection into cell in July 3 =.
+Containerized Single Pounce® Foliar - Pounce® applied (2qts/100K) 1X/ seedling 4 = Containerized Check (untreated) - 5 = Bare Root Fipronil (3 ml/seedling) - Soil injection next to transplant in Nov.
 6 =.
-Bare Root Single Pounce® Foliar - Pounce® applied (2qts/100K) 1X/ seedling

-7 = Bare Root Check (untreated) Resident seedling
+Bare Root Single Pounce® Foliar - Pounce® applied (2qts/100K) 1X/ seedling 7 = Bare Root Check (untreated) Resident seedling

-Containerized seedlings will be individually treated using a small syringe in July 2006.
-The seedlings will be treated at 1X and 5X the rate designated for transplanted bare root seedlings (1X = 0.13 lbs Al/acre/year = 0.118 g Al/seedling at 500 seedlings/acre).
-All bare root seedlings will be operationally lifted by machine in March 2007, culled of small and large caliper seedlings, treated with TerrasorbTM root coating, bagged and stored briefly in cold storage.
-Each family will be planted on each of two plantation sites.
-At each site, treatments will be randomly assigned to 1 of 7 plot areas.
-One hundred seedlings will be planted per plot at 9' X 10' (?) spacing (500 TPA) (see layout below).
+Containerized seedlings were individually treated using a small syringe in July 2006.
+The seedlings were treated at 1X and 5X the rate designated for transplanted bare root seedlings (1X = 0.13 lbs AI/acre/year = 0.118 g AI/seedling at 500 seedlings/acre).
+All bare root seedlings were operationally lifted by machine in March 2007, culled of small and large caliper seedlings, treated with TerrasorbTM root coating, bagged and stored briefly in cold storage.
+Each family was planted on each of two plantation sites.
+At each site, treatments was randomly assigned to 1 of 7 plot areas.
+One hundred seedlings were planted per plot at 9' X 10' (?) spacing (500 TPA) (see layout below).

-Treatment Evaluation: Tip moth damage will be evaluated on 50 internal trees within each plot after each tip moth generation (3-4 weeks after peak moth flight) by 1) identifying if the tree was infested or not, 2) if infested, the proportion of tips infested on the top whorl and terminal will be calculated; and 3) separately, the terminal will be identified as infested or not.
+Treatment Evaluation: Tip moth damage will be evaluated on 50 internal trees within each plot after each tip moth generation (3-4 weeks after peak moth flight) of the second year by 1)

+identifying if the tree was infested or not, 2) if infested, the proportion of tips infested on the top whorl and terminal will be calculated; and 3) separately, the terminal will be identified as infested or not.
 Observations also will be made as to the occurrence and extent of damage caused by other insects, i.e., aphids, weevils, coneworm, etc. The trees will be measured for diameter and height (at 6") in the fall (November) following planting.
 Data will be analyzed by GLM and the Tukey's Compromise test using Statview or SAS statistical programs.